Qoricancha Information and how to get

 The Koricancha, “golden enclosure”, Temple of the Sun, perhaps did not become the largest or most imposing of the buildings built by the Incas, but because it was the Temple of the Sun, it was the most revered and respected.

-Colonial sources worked by indigenous hands had water deposits, octagonal form, and quadrangular base.
-Some chroniclers affirm that it is of Inca origin, that in her, she ruled one of the Empire, or High Priest HUILLAC A VERTI, and the chicha-like offering for its father, the INTI.
+Colonial sources worked by indigenous hands had water deposits, an octagonal form, and a quadrangular base.
+Some chroniclers affirm that it is of Inca origin, that in her, she ruled one of the empires, or High Priest HUILLAC A VERTI, and the chicha-like offering for its father, the INTI.

 SACRIFICE ROOM: After the rainbow is enclosed, there is a vast space whose specific function is unknown.
-Three well-worked holes at the bottom of the wall serve as water drainage.
+Three well-worked holes at the bottom of the wall serve as drainage for water.
 The last of the enclosures, whose access has three doors, was destined to one of the essential deities: thunder, lightning, and lightning, which they collectively called INTI ILLAPA.
 This enclosure was dedicated to Inti Illapa, who worshiped him and offered him ritual sacrifices.

 The beautiful Inka passage gave access to the most crucial area of the Koricancha.
 Of particular note are three Lithic blocks with more than thirty angles.
 One of them magnificently shows twenty-four angles and six sides.
 It is also impressive that the inverted form shows the passage’s end.